 - Place a tape measure around their middle, just above the hip bones and the naval.

 - Take the measurement just after breathing out.

 Weight, obesity, and health risks

-The following information, adapted from the NHLBI, may help indicate the risks associated with BMI and waist circumference.
+The following information, adapted from the NHLBI,

 The chart shows weight categories according to BMI, and the effects of higher waist circumference on the risks of type 2 diabetes, hypertension, and cardiovascular disease.